wmelvin/image-snip/README.md

 ## Command Line Help / Usage

 ```
-usage: image_snip [-h] [--overwrite] [--template] opt_file
+usage: image_snip [-h] [-o] [-t] opt_file

 Modifies images (crop, resize, and more) and saves the modified versions as
 .jpg files.
 An options (plain text) file is required to specify the process
 instructions and list of image files.

 positional arguments:
   opt_file         Name of 'options file' containing a list of process
                    instructions and image file names, one per line.

 options:
   -h, --help       show this help message and exit

-  --overwrite  Overwrite existing output files.
-By default, existing files are
+  -o, --overwrite  Overwrite existing output files.
+By default, existing
-               not replaced.
+                   output files are not replaced.
+Does not allow overwriting
+                   original files.

-  --template   Write available options, as comment lines, to the specified
+  -t, --template   Write available options, as comment lines, to the specified
                    options file to use as a template.
-If the file already exists
+If the file already
-               the template comments are appended to the file.
+                   exists the template comments are appended to the file.
 ```